abw-rapid/create_or_update_rapidapi_listing/README.md

 API enabled in your Hub.
 You will need credentials (the `x-rapidapi-key` and `x-rapidapi-host` headers) of a user or team that is enabled to use this API, as well as their owner ID.

+Note: if the used `x-rapidapi-key` is owned by a team, you also need to provide an `x-rapidapi-identity-key`, which needs to be owned by an **individual user**.

 ### Example workflow